homebridge/homebridge/README.md

 # Getting Started

 OK, if you're still excited enough about ordering your home to make coffee for you (which, who wouldn't be!) then here's how to set things up.
 First, clone this repo and also init submodules to grab the [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) project which isn't in npm.
-You'll also need to run `npm rebuild` on HAP-NodeJS because the `node_modules` folder is already in the Git repo.
+You'll also need to run `npm install` on HAP-NodeJS:

     $ git clone https://github.com/nfarina/homebridge.git
     $ cd homebridge